nsqa99/big-data-fundamentals/src/main/scala/com/viettel/truongvq/doc/scala-fp.md

 - It always returns the same value for the same inputs.
 - It has no side effects.
 A function with no side effects does nothing other than simply return a result.
 Any function that interacts with the state of the program can cause side effects.
+  - Modifying a variable
+  - Modifying a data structure in place
+  - Setting a field on an object
+  - Throwing an exception or halting with an error
+  - Printing to the console or reading user input
+  - Reading from or writing to a file
+  - Drawing on the screen

 ## METHOD